mbz4b8/deep-learning-challenge/README.md

   - ASK_AMT—Funding amount requested
   - Data not included as a "Feature" in model:  "EIN" and "NAME" were removed from the input data, as they are identifiers that are not useful for modeling purposes (and are not considered "feature" or "target").
 - Before training the model, an attempt was made to simplify the data by reducing the number of specific Application Types and Classifications as too many different factors may overtrain the model and reduce accuracy.
-  - Application Types were simplified by only included Application Types that received 950 or more applications.
+  - Application Types were simplified by only including types that received 950 or more applications.
 This resulted in 6 different Application Types for the model (down from 17 different types in the raw data).
-  - Classifications were simplified by only including Classifications taht received 1,880 or more applications.
+  - Classifications were simplified by only including types that received 1,880 or more applications.
 This resulted in 6 different Classifcation types for the model (down from the 71 different types in the raw data).

 # Compiling, Training, and Evaluating the Model

-A deep neural network utilizing the sequential method was selected to predict the probability of the application receiving funding.
+A deep neural network utilizing the sequential method was selected to predict the probability of the applicant's venture's sucess.
 Deep neural networks are specifically designed for binary classification tasks, making them ideal for providing the probability of success for the new applicant.

 The goal of the Charity was to apply a model that had a minimum of 75% accuracy in predicting the success of applicants.
-The first iteration of the model acheived an accurate of 72.7% with 56.8% loss, so an additional three model designs were explored to optimize the outcome and achieve the goal of 75% accuracy.
+The first iteration of the model acheived an accuracy rating of 72.7% with 56.8% loss, so an additional three model designs were explored to optimize the outcome and achieve the goal of 75% accuracy.
 Below is a summary of each model design and its outcome.

 ## Original Model Design & Results
 - Data was analyzed via 6x unique application types and 6x unique classifications